 As stated, the area of concentration of pastoralists is the Ferlo.
 A preliminary analysis based on an extraction of data from the departments of Linguère, Ranérou and Dagana allows us to make some observations.

-Household incomes in these livestock areas are mainly from agricultural and off-farm activitiesl
+Household incomes in these livestock areas are mainly from agricultural and off-farm activities

-Overall, in the four communes, the main sources of incomes are respectively non-agricultural and agricultural activities, except in the commune of Tesse ekrée where livestock farming comes second.
+Overall, in the four communes, the main sources of income are respectively non-agricultural and agricultural activities, except in the commune of Tesse kré where livestock farming comes second.
 This suggests that the targets surveyed in the RNU do not have livestock as their main activity.
 However, by definition, a pastoral household is one that derives most of its income from livestock activity.

-dIn livestock-raising communes, households without animals are importants :
+In livestock-raising communes, households without animals are over-represented:

-The average number of animals (cattle and small ruminants) is too low voir insignifiantes, ce qui ne traduit pas forcément une situation de vulnérabilité pastorale même de décapitalisation (perte totale d’animaux), cela correspondrait à des situations d’extrême pauvreté en milieu pastoral.
-Cette situation semble en décalage avec les caractéristiques socio démographiques des ménages pastoraux (c’est-à-dire transhumants) vulnérables.
+The average number of animals (cattle and small ruminants) is too low to consider households in the communes considered as pastoral.Indeed, whatever its level of poverty, a pastoral household must own animals.
 Several, if not all, of the typologies on the vulnerability of transhumant herders show numbers between 0 and 20 with holdings of more than 10 cattle.
-The endogenous categories of livestock endowment levels in pastoral areas consider those with fewer than de 20 cattle and 50 small ruminants to be poor livestock keepers (smallholders).
+The endogenous categories of livestock endowment levels in pastoral areas consider those with fewer than 20 cattle and 50 small ruminants to be poor livestock keepers (smallholders).

-Tableau : Possession d’animaux des ménages RNU
+There are several dimensions in the table.
+I suggest splitting it in two:

+Table 1: Proportion of households with animals, by commune (N =)